spantaleev/matrix-docker-ansible-deploy/docs/README.md

 # Table of Contents

-- [FAQ](faq.md) - lots of questions and answers.
-Follow installation guides to avoid reading too much and to just start a guided installation.

 ## ⬇️ Installaton guides <!-- NOTE: the 🚀 emoji is used by "Getting started" on README.md -->

 There are two installation guides available for beginners and advanced users.